ravendb/docs/version_3/docs/client-api/commands/attachments/how-to/get-attachment-metadata-only.dotnet.markdown

 **Parameters**

+idPrefix
+:   Type: string
-- idPrefix - prefix for which attachments should be returned
+prefix for which attachments should be returned

+start
+:   Type: int
-- start - number of attachments that should be skipped
+number of attachments that should be skipped

+pageSize
+:   Type: int
-- pageSize - maximum number of attachments that will be returned
+maximum number of attachments that will be returned

 **Return Value**